-These easy, classic fingerless gloves knit up so quickly, and are perfect for chilly fall days, or California winters.
+This classic fingerless gloves knitting pattern knits up so quickly and the gloves are perfect for chilly fall days, or California winters.
 They also make a lovely gift for fall or winter birthdays or the holidays and are easy to bring along in the car or on the plane.
 Who doesn’t love that?

 Once the weather turns in the fall, I am driven to bust out the cozy yarn and needles and start knitting things to keep warm.
 It’s almost Pavlovian — it just feels right, like a pot of something bubbling on the stove, raking leaves, football games…